 - Any hybrids of these

-Commercial Captive Cervid Permits must be renewed annually by February 28.
+Captive Cervid Permits must be renewed annually by the last day of February of the calendar year.

 Two applications are required: one with the KDFWR and one with the Kentucky Department of Agriculture.
 Once you have a fence up and it has passed inspection with your regional law enforcement captain, follow these steps: